 Bunya Creative Talent Incubator

-Supported by Screen Australia’s Enterprise Business and Ideas Program and the South Australian Film Corporation, Bunya Productions presented the Bunya Creative Talent Incubator for Indigenous producers, writers, writer/directors or director/producers with a compelling idea for a web series, TV series or feature.
+Supported by Screen Australia’s Enterprise Business and Ideas Program and the South Australian Film Corporation, Bunya Productions presented the Bunya Creative Talent Incubator for First Nations producers, writers, writer/directors or director/producers with a compelling idea for a web series, TV series or feature.

 Held at the SAFC’s Adelaide Studios from November 29 to December 1, 2019 the three-day workshop was facilitated by producer/writer Gillian Moody (Family Rules, Black Divaz) and producer Tanith Glynn-Maloney (Robbie Hood, She Who Must be Loved) with producer/director Dena Curtis (Grace Beside Me), director Adrian Russell Wills (88, Black Divaz), Wayne Blair (Top End Wedding, Mystery Road) and rising star actor and writer Nakkiah Lui (Kiki and Kitty, Black Comedy) as mentors.

-The workshop saw eight teams of Indigenous producers, writers and directors from South Australia and Northern Territory develop their ideas for new web series, TV series and feature films, and finishing the program with pitch-ready documents.
+The workshop saw eight teams of First Nations producers, writers and directors from South Australia and Northern Territory develop their ideas for new web series, TV series and feature films, and finishing the program with pitch-ready documents.